-How to Play Poker, 2-7 Triple Draw Style
+How to Play 2-7 Triple Draw Poker

 2-7 Triple Draw poker is a lowball poker variant where the goal is to make the lowest five-card hand.
 Straights and flushes work against you, and aces are always high.
 The game has three drawing rounds and four betting rounds, giving players chances to discard and improve their hands.